OLUDU-PHEBE/LITA_CLASS_DOCUMENTATION/README.md

 understand ethical considerations and best practices in data analysis and more

 ### TEST AND ASSIGNMENTS
-Tests related to this course is been scheduled on Data Analysis Class LMS (CANVAS)
+Tests related to this course is been scheduled on Data Analysis Class LMS (CANVAS) with strict rules and regulations.

+### PROJECT ACHIEVEMENTS
+- data cleaning and preparations
+- exploratory data analysis
+### DATA CLEANING AND PREPARATIONS
+The intial phase of the data cleaning and preparation, we perform the following:
+ 1. data loading and inspections
+ 2. handling missing variables
+ 3. data cleaning and formatting

+### EXPLORATORY DATA ANALYSIS
+EDA involved the exploring of data to answer important questions about the data such as: what is the overall sales trend? which products are top sellers? which products are what are the products on peak sales